 As a triathlete I am constantly putting my body under a lot of different stresses during intensive training periods.
-I attend the clinic regularly for sports massage that keep me in good flexible order.
-However early this year I picked up a foot injury during a cycle.
-Whilst attending my physio appointment with Jim he asked if I minded him calling upon Dr MacLean and Mhairi to give their opinion, which I found very reassuring.
+I attend the clinic at Hampden regularly for sports massage that keeps me in good flexible order.
+However, recently I picked up a foot injury during a cycle.
+My Physio Allan asked if I minded him calling upon Dr MacLean and the Podiatrist Mandy to give their opinion?
+I found this very reassuring.
 Having such a range of expertise and experience in the one place is a big plus for me.
-I was happy to give this endorsement and now training is full steam ahead!
+I was happy to offer this endorsement and now training is full steam ahead!

 I was tired of being tired.
 Cliched west of Scotland middle aged male.
 Too much food and drink, nae exercise!
 Can’t remember the actual scare story that got me going, but it was a bit scary.
 I didn’t fancy keeling over lacing up my trainers, so before I put them on I was keen to know I was safe!
 I saw Dr MacLean who went through a number of tests and my medical history.
 I was knackered after that treadmill, but good to go as long as I took it slowly.
 Another cliché - it has changed my life.
 After completing a 5K programme I now have my eyes fixed on running a 10K and have lost a ton of weight into the bargain!
 Thanks.